Karl0122/FinalAssessment_The_Forbidden_City_Gallery/divisions.md

     <li class="div-name"><a href="https://en.wikipedia.org/wiki/Forbidden_City#Six_Western_and_Six_Eastern_Palaces" class="div-link" target="_blank">the Six Eastern Palaces</a></li>
     <li class="div-intro">The East Sixth Palace, on the east side of the central axis of the Forbidden City, was used as a residence for the emperor's wives and concubines during the Ming and Qing dynasties, and as an imperial study and book collection during the Qing dynasty.</li>
     <li class="div-name"><a href="https://en.wikipedia.org/wiki/Gate_of_Divine_Prowess" class="div-link" target="_blank">the Northern Gate</a></li>
-    <li class="div-intro">The main gates of the Forbidden City, and now the only entrance to the Forbidden City for visitors, located on the north-south axis of the Forbidden City</li>
+    <li class="div-intro">This Gate is located in the middle of the northern city wall of the Forbidden City, sitting south and facing north.
+It is currently the main entrance to the Palace Museum.</li>
     <li class="div-name"><a href="https://en.wikipedia.org/wiki/Meridian_Gate" class="div-link" target="_blank">the Southern and Largest Gate</a></li>
-    <li class="div-intro">The main gates of the Forbidden City, and now the only entrance to the Forbidden City for visitors, located on the north-south axis of the Forbidden City</li>
+    <li class="div-intro">The main gates of the Forbidden City, and now the only entrance to the Forbidden City for visitors, located on the north-south axis of the Forbidden City.</li>
   </ul>
   </div>